dmno-dev/dmno/packages/plugins/encrypted-vault/README.md

-Check out the [docs](https://dmno.dev/docs/guides/plugins/encrypted-vault) for more information on how to use DMNO + Encrypted Vaults.
+Check out the [docs](https://dmno.dev/docs/plugins/encrypted-vault/) for more information on how to use [DMNO](https://dmno.dev) with an encrypted vault for your secrets.

 *** THIS IS PREVIEW SOFTWARE AND SUBJECT TO RAPID CHANGE ***